 He was based on the work of Dr Joseph Bell.
 When we think of forensics science, DNA evidence, fingerprint analysis, and blood spatter patterns spring to mind, and while accurate these are the modern-day advancements we have seen within forensics in most recent years.

-There is a great deal of history behind these technological developments encompassing much more than test tubes, computer aided modelling and scientists in lab coats.
+There is a great deal of history behind these technological developments encompassing much more than test tubes, computer-aided modeling, and scientists in lab coats.

-Dr Joseph Bell was a medical scholar and surgeon, lecturing at the University of Edinburgh Medical School in the late 1800’s.
-He is the man who the birth of forensics science is attributed to, using scientific observation techniques in his work and bringing this aspect into crime investigations for the first time.
+Dr Joseph Bell was a medical scholar and surgeon, lecturing at the University of Edinburgh Medical School in the late 1800s.
+He is the man to who the birth of forensics science is attributed, using scientific observation techniques in his work and bringing this aspect into crime investigations for the first time.

 The technical definition of forensics science is the gathering of information and data about past events that can then be presented in a court of law within a criminal investigation.
 In early criminal investigations, a confession from a perpetrator or an eyewitness report were the tools relied upon and required for any chance of solving a crime.

-Dr Joseph Bell was obsessed with observation and how through closely observing the details of a person’s medical symptoms, an accurate medical diagnosis could be made.
-He also felt this technique was applicable in crime investigation in order to discover facts and information about a crime which many others may have missed.
+Dr. Joseph Bell was obsessed with observation and how through closely observing the details of a person’s medical symptoms, an accurate medical diagnosis could be made.
+He also felt this technique was applicable in crime investigation in order to discover facts and information about a crime that many others may have missed.

 The introduction of such forensic methodology meant that evidence out-with testimony of victims or witnesses could now be obtained in order to support or refute such verbal reports.
-Furthermore, fingerprints, blood, hair samples and even the murder weapon could hold vital clues as to what had happened to whom, when and at who’s hand.
+Furthermore, fingerprints, blood, hair samples, and even the murder weapon could hold vital clues as to what had happened to whom, when, and at whose hand.